Are you ready for stress-free dinners throughout the week? Learn how to create a meal plan that works for you and makes your weeknights a snap!

 - Plan for the most perishable things early in the week.

 - Plan for what Kathi Lipp calls LOOP (LeftOvers On Purpose).
-Cook meat once and serve two different ways.
+Cook things once and serve two different ways.
 And plan for leftovers for lunches!

 Related Post: 50 Ways to Repurpose Leftovers: Waste Less, Save More!